kahpaibe/userscripts/README.md

 ### Settings
 The user may define the color of the language variants by setting the `showLanguageVariantsColor` variable at the top of the script.
 The user may also define fields to exclude from showing language variants by adding CSS selectors to the `showLanguageVariantsExcludedSelectors` array.

 A setting to toggle the visibility of language variants will be added to the VGMdb preferences panel.
+Checkboxes dedicated to toggling specific container types will also be added, allowing users to choose which containers show language variants.
+If a container type has no dedicated toggle, it will follow the master switch setting.

 <img width="1755" height="560" alt="image" src="https://github.com/user-attachments/assets/1a4a0dae-baf0-4258-8e3b-23759bad5517" />